The Status of Freedom of Expression in Norway

 The Status of Freedom of Expression in Norway – also known as The Fritt Ord Foundation’s Monitor Project – is a research project investigating the conditions for freedom of speech in Norway.
 It is lead by the Institute for Social Research (Institutt for samfunnsforskning).

-The project is currently in its third phase.
-It seeks to map the experiences of groups and the general population with regards to freedom of speech, as well as their attitudes towards various speech and the boundaries of speech in the Norwegian public sphere.
+The project seeks to map the experiences of groups and the general population with regards to freedom of speech, as well as their attitudes towards various speech and the boundaries of speech in the Norwegian public sphere.

 News